ongzx37/campus-ride-sharing-srs/SRS.md

 Figure 3.38 Screenshot of Prototype Admin Manage User Accounts

-This is the page where Admins can view all the parking data which were made reserved by who and at which faculty.
+This is the page where Admins shall be able to view all the parking data which were made reserved by who and at which faculty.
 Admin can choose to delete the reserved parking data as they see fit.